 The Bathmate and Phallosan Forte are both great devices that will, over time, enhance the size of your manhood.

 The Phoenix is an acoustic wave device that improves sexual performance and makes it easier to "get it up".
-By using this device for at least 12 treatments, you could enjoy better sex and not have to worry about whether you'll be able to "rise" to the occasion.
+It allows you to enjoy better sex and not have to worry about whether you'll be able to "rise" to the occasion.